deajan/backup-bench/README.md

 |bupstash|0.11.0|
 |duplicacy|2.7.2|

-The following list is my personal shopping list when it comes to backup solutions, and might not be complete, you're welcome to provide PRs to update it ;)
+The following list is my personal shopping list when it comes to backup solutions, and might not be complete, you're welcome to provide PRs to update it. ;)

 | **Goal**                           | **Functionality**                                                        | **borg**              | **restic**     | **kopia**                                  | **bupstash**          | **duplicacy** |
 |------------------------------------|--------------------------------------------------------------------------|-----------------------|----------------|--------------------------------------------|-----------------------|---------------|